Bernardo Actos

-Career
+Gymnastics career

 Junior

 Actos competed at the 2016 Pan American Individual Event Artistic Gymnastics Championships in the junior division in 2016.
 He earned seven medals, including gold in the all-around competition.

 Senior

-Actos suffered a dislocated shoulder injury during a selection camp in 2021, what forced him to miss the 2021 Pan American Gymnastics Championships and a chance to qualify to represent Brazil at the 2020 Summer Olympics.
-In 2022, he participated at the South American Artistic Gymnastics Championships, earning gold with the Brazilian team and silver on the floor exercise.
+Actos suffered a dislocated shoulder injury during a selection camp in 2021, which forced him to miss the 2021 Pan American Gymnastics Championships and a chance to qualify to represent Brazil at the 2020 Summer Olympics.
+In 2022, he participated in the South American Artistic Gymnastics Championships, earning gold with the Brazilian team and silver on the floor exercise.

 In 2023, Actos earned a bronze medal with the Brazilian team at the Pan American Artistic Gymnastics Championships.
 In September, he earned the bronze medal on the horizontal bar at the 2023 Paris World Challenge Cup.
-Later that month, he participated at the 2023 World Artistic Gymnastics Championships, helping the Brazilian team finish 13th, earning the nation an individual non-nominative quota for the 2024 Summer Olympics.
+Later that month, he participated in the 2023 World Artistic Gymnastics Championships, helping the Brazilian team finish 13th, earning the nation an individual non-nominative quota for the 2024 Summer Olympics.